 Whether to allow pets or not is the sole decision of the landlord.
 That said, federal law requires landlords to make appropriate accommodations for tenants that have service animals.

 Disclaimer: This blog shouldn’t be used as a substitute for legal advice from a licensed attorney in Roanoke, VA.
 Laws change from time to time, and this post may not be updated at the time of your reading.

-Please get in touch with us if you have questions or need further clarification regarding the landlord-tenant laws in Virginia.
+Please get in touch with us at JMAX Property Management if you have questions or need further clarification regarding the landlord-tenant laws in Virginia.